wenkailiang/2d-reactive-ns/README.md

 Progress:

 # Now:
-work on the kinetics of 1-step reaction rate calculation
+Work on the kinetics of 1-step reaction rate calculation

 - 1-step kinetics
 - detailed kinetics